 About meMatthew Dahlitz

 My passion today is in the emerging field of neuropsychotherapy—a multidisciplinary perspective on talking therapies primarily focused on contemporary neuroscience informing psychotherapy—both in clinical practice and in educating individuals and groups.
-I am a registered member of the Queensland Counsellors Association and the Christian Counsellors Association of Australia, both of which are constituent members of the Psychotherapy and Counsellors Federation of Australia, and abide by the QCA and PACFA code of ethics and professional conduct, and professional development requirements.
+I am a registered member of the Queensland Counsellors Association a constituent member of the Psychotherapy and Counsellors Federation of Australia, and abide by the QCA and PACFA code of ethics and professional conduct, and professional development requirements.

 I am a Priority One external counsellor for the Queensland Ambulance Service, founder and Editor-in-Chief of The Neuropsychotherapist, Chief Editor of the International Journal of Neuropsychotherapy, Managing Director of The Neuropsychotherapy Institute, and member of the Global Association for Interpersonal Neurobiology Studies and the Australasian Society For Traumatic Stress Studies.
 My therapeutic orientation is an amalgamation of powerful interventions such as Coherence Therapy, and Emotion Focused Therapy, while being informed by the meta-framework of neuropsychotherapy.
 Read more about my process here.
 Colleagues, find me on ResearchGate.

 Dahlitz, M.J.
 (2015).
 A Theoretical Commentary of Parent Abuse and Intersibling Violence From Both Neurobiological and Social Perspectives.
 The Neuropsychotherapist, 13, 18-27. doi: 10.12744/tnpt(13)018-027